Omar-Karimov/Default-Credit-Card-Classification/README.md

 This dataset contains information on default payments, demographic factors, credit data, history of payment, and bill statements of credit card clients in Taiwan from April 2005 to September 2005.

-### Task

-Can you build a machine learning model to accurately predict whether or not a particular customer will be default?

 Sorce: https://www.kaggle.com/uciml/default-of-credit-card-clients-dataset